-Pistols with slide in rear position and magazine removed, ejection window upwards,

-Unloading the revolver with the drum swivelled out.
+Rifles have to be put down without magazine and opened action, Pistols have to be put down with removed magazine and slide in rear position.
+Ejection window upwards, unloading the revolver with the drum swiveled out.

 3.4.
 Entitlements to participate: